 It is suggested for your teen athlete to eat a pre-competition meal at least 3 to 4 hours before an event.

 Doing so gives the body enough time to digest the food.
 If it is impossible to eat a meal 3 to 4 hours before the event, your teen athlete should eat a snack or a light meal.

 Basically, it takes around 3 to 4 hours for the body to digest a large meal.
 However, the body is capable of digesting a small meal in less than 2 to 3 hours.
 A light snack can be digested in an hour.

 You can also follow the sample game day nutrition plan mentioned below;

 The pre-game breakfast must be consumed 3-4 hours before the main event.
-You can serve food such as potatoes, eggs, berries, orange, fat-free milk etc., to your teenage athlete.
+You can serve food such as potatoes, eggs, berries, oranges, fat-free milk, etc., to your teenage athlete.

 If your teenage athlete´s event is after school, it is essential for him/her not to skip lunch.
 Lunch should be hearty and represent as many food groups as possible including whole grains, lean protein, vegetables, fruit, and low-fat dairy.

 During the Game/Practice

 It is of paramount importance for your teenage athlete to be hydrated at all times.
 Therefore, he/she should be hydrated before, during, and after practices and events.
 It is essential to replace the fluid lost through sweating.